 What are APR fees?

 Don’t confuse the APR with the interest rate, though.
-Although they are both percentages, the interest rate is the cost of borrowing before including the fees and other charges.
-Since the APR includes these additional fees, the APR is always higher than the interest rate.
+Although they are both percentages, the mortgage interest rate is the cost of borrowing before including the fees and other charges.
+Since the APR includes these additional fees, the APR is usually higher than the interest rate.

 Keep in mind, though, that not all charges are always included.